olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 **Size** The total number of ranks in a communicator.

-# MPI Functions and Hello-world
+# MPI Functions and Hello_World

 MPI consists of hundreds of functions but most users will only use a handful of them.
 We'll start by looking at the functions needed for an MPI Hello-world program.

-Below is an outline for the program that discuses it functions.
-For this challenge, you will review this outline and then enter the needed functions in your own copy of mpi-hello.c
+Below is an outline for the program that discuses its functions.
+For this challenge, you will review this outline and then try to use it to find the missing MPI function in your copy of mpi_hello.c

-**Hello-world Outline**
+**Hello_world Outline**

 * First initialize  MPI.